lucidrains/spear-tts-pytorch/README.md

 - <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research

+- <a href="https://github.com/lucasnewman">Lucas Newman</a> for completing the <a href="https://github.com/lucidrains/spear-tts-pytorch/pull/4">backtranslation</a> portion, as well as beam search decoding!

 ## Todo

 - [x] add eos logic + generate, and hook up end-to-end generation in soundstorm